KentonWhite/ProjectTemplate/website/file_formats.markdown

         path: /path/to/sample_database
         extension: db

-#### Future Support Data Sources
+#### Future Support For Data Sources
-In the future, ProjectTemplate could potentially support the following formats:

-* SQL Server
-* MongoDB
-* CouchDB
+It is possible to provide support for new data sources by hooking into ProjectTemplate.
+The [ElasticSearch reader](https://github.com/KentonWhite/esReader) is a working example of how to achieve this.
+We are looking forward to linking to your custom readers for new data sources, such as SQL Server, MongoDB or CouchDB.

-If you'd like to help us implement support for these data sources or your favorite data source, please use the [mailing list](./mailing_list.html) to get in touch with us.
+Please use the [mailing list](./mailing_list.html) to get in touch with us.